 What we know about COVID-19 is changing every day.
 However, there is some good news.
 Children, although they are infected at the same rate as everyone else, are doing much better than adults.
 Here are some of the risks to children as we know them now during this pandemic:

 - Being in a location where, because local government is not taking proper precautions, the medical facilities are likely to become overwhelmed with sick and dying people.
 In such areas, a broken leg or other serious medical condition need might not see any treatment because the local hospitals are overwhelmed.

 - Living with a caretaker who could become overwhelmed – such as parents who are vulnerable to contracting the disease because they have compromised immune systems.

 - Children who have compromised immune systems may be at risk – although, at this point, there is little information on that topic.

 All of us need to be the calm voice of reason.
-My heart goes out to parents who are in long-distance relationships who may not be able to see their children – this is a SCARY time.
+Our hearts go out to parents who are in long-distance relationships and who may not be able to see their children.
+For them, this is a SCARY time.
 But please do not make a bad situation worse by suggesting that this virus alone is a reason to suspend or limit parenting time without GOOD REASON.
 I.E., a child is a risk because they have a compromised immune system.
 If you are a parent with a long-distance parenting plan (a “relocation parenting plan”), you may want to consider contacting an attorney.
 If you must travel by plane to get to or from your children, parenting-time exchanges could be contentious.
 As of March 30, 2020, travel in the United States is down by about 90%.

 Mental Health Issues Arising from Coronavirus and Shelter at Home Orders